Searching for leptophilic composite asymmetric dark sector at $e^+e^-$ colliders: Summary and discussion

 Finally, we outline promising directions for future work.
-High-energy muon colliders could directly produce the bi-charged scalar mediator via Drell–Yan processes and thereby provide an independent probe of the parameter space.
 Advanced data-scouting or trigger-level analyses for low-$p_T$ displaced dimuon pairs at CMS and LHCb could significantly strengthen LHC constraints~\cite{LHCb:2020ysn,CMS:2023hwl,Born:2023vll}.
-When the dark pion is heavier than $2m_\tau$, dark showers become $\tau$-rich; this regime will require dedicated strategies (e.g., displaced and boosted $\tau$-tagging, and optimized reconstruction of hadronic $\tau$ decays) to retain sensitivity.
+High-energy muon colliders could directly produce the bi-charged scalar mediator via {Drell–Yan} processes and thereby provide an independent probe of the parameter space.
+Furthermore, when the dark pion is heavier than $2m_\tau$, dark jets become $\tau$-rich{.
+This} regime will require dedicated strategies (e.g., displaced and boosted $\tau$-tagging, and optimized reconstruction of hadronic $\tau$ decays) to retain sensitivity.